emmt/ScientificCameras.jl/README.md

 for the captured images which is close or, better, exactly equivalent to the camera pixel format.

+When reading an image or a sequence of images, `read` accepts a number of
+keywords:

+* Use keyword `skip` to specify a number of images to skip.

+* Use keyword `timeout` to specify the maximum amount of time (in seconds) to wait for acquisition to complete.
+If acquisition takes longer than this time, a `ScientificCameras.TimeoutError` is thrown unless keyword `truncate` is `true` (see below).
+The default timeout is computed from the acquisition rate and the total number of images.

+* When reading a sequence of images, keyword `truncate` may be set `true` to print a warning and return a truncated sequence instead of throwing an exception in case of timeout.

+* Keyword `quiet` can be set `true` to suppress the printing of warning messages (see above).

 ## Implementing a concrete interface